EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 > * rely heavily on pull request-based workflows
 > * have simple pipelines
 > * have a low tolerance for investigating scheduling issues

+## Discussion

+We started this comparison last year when working with Snyk on the [Continuous Delivery for Infrastructure-as-Code](https://resources.snyk.io/c/iac-book-continuous-?x=iiH-UX) book.
+We wanted to demonstrate those principles on all systems, so the practices could be adopted by the widest possible audience.

+We were also interested in finding out how other tools compare to Concourse.
+It's not the most popular tool out there, and the great cloud native hype train shows no sign of slowing down any time soon.
+Are we missing out?
+Are there better tools out there?

+Can we find something that does everything that Concourse does, and more?

+No. There's nothing on the market with a model as powerful, that is so well-suited to true continuous delivery and to projects that do a lot of integration.

+It's a great shame that Pivotal and VMware never marketed Concourse or tried to generate revenue from it, and that it was never donated to Cloud Native Computing Foundation or the (abhorrently-named) Continuous Delivery Foundation.
+It's a pity that Concourse's support for PR-based workflows still isn't better, and that it does its own somewhat-lacking container scheduling.

+That Concourse is not more popular is greatly frustrating.
+Nothing else out there does what it does, and if we have to move on, we're going to have to spend more time writing boilerplate YAML.